Charlottesville Divorce Lawyers

-There is not, unfortunately, a one-size-fits-all answer to this question.
-There may be situations, for instance, where you are in physical danger and must move out to protect yourself.
+There is not a one-size-fits-all answer to this question.
+Moving out may be necessary if you are in physical danger.
 If you are not in physical danger, however, and you move out, your spouse may be able to accuse you of abandonment or desertion.
-If you have children, and move out without the children, your spouse could claim that he or she should have primary physical custody because he or she is in the residence where the children may be more comfortable.
+When a couple have children, and one parent moves out without the children, the other spouse could claim that he or she should have primary physical custody because he or she is in the residence where the children may be more comfortable.
 If you have children, and move out with the children, your spouse could claim that you are trying to take the children away from him or her.
 In short, moving out is an incredibly important decision that should be made, if possible, only after considering all of the implications.

 How Long Does a Divorce Take?

 When a couple has signed an agreement resolving all of their issues (such as property division, custody, etc.) and they have been separated for the necessary amount of time (either six months or one year), a divorce can be finalized in several weeks.
 If, on the other hand, a couple strongly disagree on a number of issues, such that a trial will be necessary to resolve their differences, a divorce could up to a year or more to complete.